All Episodes

 I've been asked that a lot.

-Um about five years ago, I attended an event where for uh wounded warriors and uh or wounded vets who came here to Santa Clarita, California at the request of another nonprofit organization, and they went and they spoke in schools and that kind of thing.
+About five years ago, I attended an event for wounded warriors and our wounded vets who came here to Santa Clarita, California at the request of another nonprofit organization.

 And I met some of them, and they were just so inspiring.

-So my friend who organized that event um was having coffee move with me a few weeks later, and I said, I know there's a documentary here, and there is a great story here, but not to take anything away from the vets, there's something else.
+So my friend who organized that event was having coffee with me a few weeks later, and I said, I know there's a documentary here, and there is a great story here, but not to take anything away from the vets, there's something else.

 And I just don't know what it is.

-And I said, W the nurses and doctors?
+And I said, the nurses and doctors?

 So I started researching that and found all kinds of information and all kinds of families and individuals who are going through this.